William Tobin (astronomer)

 William John Tobin (28 July 1953 – 7 July 2022) was a British–New Zealand astronomer and academic.
-In the 2019 United Kingdom general election he stood as an independent candidate against Boris Johnson in the Uxbridge and South Ruislip constituency, gaining five votes.
-As a non–resident he was ineligible to vote but eligible to stand as a candidate.
-He focussed his campaign on voting rights using the slogan "Don't vote for Tobin, let Tobin vote".
+In the 2019 United Kingdom general election he stood as an independent candidate against Boris Johnson in the Uxbridge and South Ruislip constituency.
+As he had not resided in Britain for more than 15 years he was ineligible to vote but eligible to stand as a candidate.
+He focused his campaign on voting rights using the slogan "Don't vote for Tobin, let Tobin vote".
+He gained five votes.

 Early life and education

 Tobin was born in Manchester and attended Stockport Grammar School.
 He was an undergraduate at Emmanuel College at the University of Cambridge graduating with a degree in natural sciences.
 He did post-graduate study in astronomy at the University of Wisconsin–Madison where he gained a PhD.

 Career

 From 1979 to 1982 Tobin held a postdoctoral lectureship at the University of St Andrews in Scotland and from 1982 to 1987 a position at the Marseille Astrophysics Laboratory.

 In 1987 Tobin became a lecturer in astronomy at the University of Canterbury in Christchurch, New Zealand.
 He held that position for 19 years until his retirement in 2006.
 During that time he was also the director of the Mt John University Observatory where he studied the star beta Pictoris.
 Other areas of research were spectra and photometry of blue stars and eclipsing binary stars in the Magellanic Clouds.

 The history of astronomy was another field of Tobin's research.
 He studied the past Transit of Venus expeditions and wrote a biography of the French physicist Léon Foucault.
 Tobin's research on telescopes made by James Short found that Otago Museum's telescope was made in 1736 making it the oldest telescope in New Zealand.

 Tobin retired to France but continued to work on astronomy projects.
 He returned to New Zealand in 2008 to take up a visiting Erskine Fellowship at Canterbury, in 2012 to attend the Starlight Conference in Tekapo and the 50th anniversary of the Mt John University Observatory in 2015.